Automattic/jetpack/readme.txt

 * Infinite Scroll: update wording in settings to avoid any confusion. #6239
 * Publicize: add Unit Tests to make sure Publicize doesn't break when making changes to the Publicize process. #6018
 * Slideshow shortcode: add filter to customize speed of the slideshow. #3297
+* Twitch.tv shortcode: update to use Twitch's new embedded player. #
 * Widgets: add a filter to The Display Posts Widget content, so the content can be customized. #5883
 * Widgets: add a new email field to the Contact Info Widget. #6275